RixTerreny/RixTerreny/README.md

 # 👋🏻 Hello world!
 ## I'm Riccardo, nice to meet you
-I'm a Jr. Full Stack Web Developer from Italy passionate about technology, music and videogames.
+I'm a Jr. Full Stack Web Developer from Italy passionate about technology, music and languages.

-I'm always looking to work and experiment with new technologies, and I enjoy collaborating with others to solve challenging problems.
+I'm always looking to experiment and try new technologies, and I enjoy working with others to solve challenging problems.
 <hr>

 If you have any questions or would like to collaborate, feel free to reach out: